 The logs are periodically monitored to detect security breaching attempts or breaches of the Certificate System.
 If an anomaly or a suspected violation is detected, the service is suspended and a thorough check of all Certificate Systems takes place.
 An incident handling procedure is documented internally.
+This procedure includes steps for the disclosure of security-related incidents to Application Software Suppliers.

 HARICA ensures compliance with all applicable requirements (legal, statutory or else) for protecting records from violation, loss, destruction or falsification, in accordance with applicable legislation, including data protection laws, EU Regulations and related European standards.